kubedb/docs/docs/guides/redis/initialization/gitsync.md

 > New to KubeDB?
 Please start [here](/docs/README.md).

 # Initialization Redis from a Git Repository
-This guide demonstrates how to use KubeDB to initialize a Redis database with initialization scripts (.sh, .sh, and/or .sh.gz) stored in a public or private Git repository.
+This guide demonstrates how to use KubeDB to initialize a Redis database with initialization scripts ( .sh, and/or .sh.gz) stored in a public or private Git repository.
 To fetch the repository contents, KubeDB uses a sidecar container called [git-sync](https://github.com/kubernetes/git-sync).
 In this example, we will initialize Redis using a `.sh` script from the GitHub repository [kubedb/redis-init-scripts](https://github.com/kubedb/redis-init-scripts).